Deogracias Iñiguez: Political views and involvement

-On June 28, 2006, Iñiguez and opposition groups filed an an impeachment complaint against President Gloria Macapagal Arroyo.
+On June 28, 2006, Iñiguez and opposition groups filed an impeachment complaint against President Gloria Macapagal Arroyo.
 In response, the Arroyo administration criticized the CBCP and called on the episcopal conference to sanction him, claiming that the complaint violated the separation of church and state.
 Iñiguez—an outspoken critic of Arroyo—clarified that he signed the complaint "on his own conviction"; he represented his group, Kilusang Makabansang Ekonomiya (KME; Filipino for 'National Economic Movement'), and received support from his fellow prelates.

 Iñiguez supported calls for partial automation for the 2007 Philippine general election after the government initially shelved it due to time constraints.
 The first nationwide automated elections would only take place in 2010.

 In 2017, he criticized the drug war of President Rodrigo Duterte, saying that he was "most responsible because of command responsibility".

 After the amnesty of Senator Antonio Trillanes was revoked by Duterte in 2018, Iñiguez called for protests against the "state-sponsored confusion" and the arrest of opposition figures.
 He further said that the Duterte administration "blanketed the country in a moral crisis".
 In 2024, the Supreme Court of the Philippines affirmed the validity of Trillanes's amnesty and voided its revocation.